 RadRunner Review Summary

-Frequently asked questions about Rad Power Bikes and the RadRunner
+Frequently asked questions about Rad Power Bikes and the RadRunner eBike

-How fast does the RadRunner go?
+How fast does it go?
+What is the RadRunner top speed?

 20-45 miles depending on road surface, incline, and how much power assist and throttle you use.